ministryofjustice/hmpps-typescript-lib/packages/eslint-config-hmpps/README.md

     include them after the shared defaults
 - run `npm run lint` and address changes as necessary
   - adjust rules in `eslint.config.mjs` to suit your project’s needs

+## Customising config

+The point of having shared styling rules is that it reduces [bike-shedding](https://en.wiktionary.org/wiki/bikeshedding#:~:text=(file)-,Noun,Procrastination.) and adds some consistency across projects.
+If some overriding is required to make your project successfully build configuration can be overriden via `eslint.config.mjs`, e.g: [here](https://github.com/ministryofjustice/hmpps-assess-for-early-release-ui/blob/47adef8af84e823e9d232ccb717830aabec93236/eslint.config.mjs)

 ## Developing this package